doga/object-semantic-mapping/README.md

 ## Usage example

-_Tip: Run the following example by typing this in your terminal (requires Deno):_
+_Tip: Run the example below by typing this in your terminal (requires Deno):_

 ```shell
 deno run \